Choose your learning experience!

 What does it mean that more than one in five babies and toddlers in America live below the federal poverty line?
 In dollar terms, that means a family of four is living on $24,250 or less a year.
-As their neural connections are forming at a rate of 700 or more per second, babies in these families often live in circumstances rife with situations that place them at risk.
+As their neural connections are forming at a rate of one million or more per second, babies in these families often live in circumstances rife with situations that place them at risk.
 They may lack access to adequate nutrition, move frequently or live in crowded quarters, divert critical body energy shivering in winter because there isn’t enough money to pay the heating bill.
 They are less likely to have access to enriching early learning experiences.
 Their parents may be stressed to the limit with the challenges of looking for or holding a job, finding and affording child care, and organizing their lives’ complicated logistics.

 Young children are the age group most likely to live in poverty.